paullizer/Nexus/README.md

         - if public RAG is used then other public RAG can be used
         - can share a copy of the transform workflow (JSON?)
         - can import other transform workflow copies
-    - transform workflow can use specific files or entire private or group source
+    - transform workflow can use specific user documents
-    - transform workflow can have one task or many tasks
+    - transform workflow can have one action or many actions
-    - transform workflow next task can include previous task output or not
+    - transform workflow next action can include previous action output or not
-    - transform workflow can be a single task
+    - transform workflow can be a single action
 - provide history, logging for security or for analysis on top requests